 Direct coring at two locations (shown in Figure 2a and 2b respectively) confirms a total peat thickness of 4 m with a 0.1-0.2 m sandy clay transition (also containing some organics) into a clayey mineral soil at about 4.2 m depth.
 Direct coring also detected the presence of: 1) a water table at 0.5 m depth coinciding with the presence of a distinctive reflector in the GPR record (particularly clear in Figure 2b); 2) a woody area between 2-3 m depth (indicated in Figure 2) resulting in isolated points of core refusal that coincide with the presence of hyperbolic diffractions in the reflection record.
-Extracted core samples showed average of 58.5 % C and C content of 2,311.0 Mg ha-1 (Table 2).
+Extracted core samples showed an average of 58.5 % C and C content of 2,311.0 Mg ha-1 (Table 2).

 Electrical resistivity imaging results for Line 1 and Line 2 at Site TG1 are shown in Figure 3a and 3b respectively.
 Direct cores as shown in Figure 2 are superimposed for comparison.
 The resistivity inversion shows a relatively conductive (resistivity less than 100 Ohm m) upper layer, underlain by a more resistive unit of undetermined thickness.
 The upper layer (showing a progressive increase in resistivity with depth between 60-200 Ohm m) correlates with the terrestrial peat deposit as confirmed from direct sampling and GPR.
-Resistivity values for the upper layer are comparable with values obtained in northern peatlands and partly attributed to the low ionic concentration of the peat pore water (Slater and Reeve 2002, Comas et al. 2011).
 The underlying resistive layer (ranging between 200-300 Ohm m) includes both a transition layer composed of a mixture of sand and clay (with some organics) and a clayey mineral soil as confirmed from coring.
 Although lower resistivities are typical for clayey mineral sediments that are usually found below peat, in this case the higher resistivities are attributed to a sandy mineral soil matrix as confirmed from coring in the transition layer.
-Sandy mineral soils below the organic sediments of other peatlands in Central Kalimantan have been reported (Shimada et al. 2001).